Kashmiri Dum Aloo

 Ingredients

 Oil – Make this curry in mustard oil for an authentic taste.
-To fry the potatoes, you can use either mustard oil or any vegetable oil.
+To deep fry the potatoes, you can use either mustard oil or any cooking oil.

-Whole Spices – The use of whole spices such as cloves (laung), dry red chilies, black cardamoms (badi elaichi), green cardamoms (hari elaichi), and black peppercorns (kali mirch) adds a delicious aroma and flavor.
+Whole Spices – The use of whole spices such as cloves (laung), dry red chilies, bay leaf, black cardamom (badi elaichi), green cardamom (hari elaichi), and black peppercorn (kali mirch) adds a delicious aroma and flavor.

-Yogurt (Dahi, Curd) – It makes the base of the curry.
+Yogurt (Dahi, Curd) – It makes the base of this delicious gravy.
 If using homemade yogurt, then make sure it is not sour.

 All-Purpose Flour (Maida) – Traditionally flour is not added to this curry.
 But if you are not very comfortable cooking with yogurt, then add a little flour to make sure it doesn’t split while cooking.
 It also doesn’t alter the taste of the dish.